Will these aggressive wide-leaved leeks blot out the trilliums? Professor Jones suggested, "maybe." |

 Embarrassingly, looking back, it turns out to be easy to tell those two apart.

-The wide-leaved leek is the taller clump on the right with the distinctive reddish stems.
+The narrow-leaved leek is the all bluish-green clump on the left.
+The wide-leaved leek is the taller clump on the right with the distinctive reddish stems. |

 The “narrow leek” (now called Allium burdickii) has overall narrower leaves that are green or whitish all the way to the base.